bircibrain/f19-ex2/README.md

 1. Fork this repository from the GitHub page.
 2. Clone the repository to your computer using git so that you have your own copy to edit and submit.
-3. Add the Singularity command line you used to the `sbatch.sh` file
 4. Add your `bidsmap.yaml` file to this repository
 5. Recursively list the files in the `bids` directory you create and add this as `filelist.txt`
 5. Using git, commit your changes (remember to git add your files first).